kbvernon/awdb/README.md

 The `{awdb}` package provides tools for querying the USDA National Water and Climate Center [Air and Water Database REST API](https://wcc.sc.egov.usda.gov/awdbRestApi/swagger-ui/index.html).
-Rust via extendr is used to serialize and flatten deeply nested JSON responses.
-The packaged is also designed to support pretty printing of `tibbles` if you import the `{tibble}` package.
+The package is extremely light weight, with Rust via extendr doing most of the heavy lifting to serialize and flatten deeply nested JSON responses.
+The package is also designed to support pretty printing of `tibbles` if you import the `{tibble}` package.

 ## Installation